-The City works together with federal and state agencies, as well as other groups and individuals to reduce these impacts to the drinking water source.
-City staff also samples and monitors at various sites within the City to assure safe and high quality water be provided to its customers.
+The City works together with federal and state agencies, as well as groups, nonprofits, and individuals to reduce these impacts to the drinking water source.
+City employees collect water samples and monitor the water quality at various sites within Salem city limits, and in the watershed, to assure safe and high quality water be provided to its customers.

-Salem's Source Water Assessment is available on the City's website at www.cityofsalem.net/water.
+Salem's Source Water Assessment is available on the City's website at www.cityofsalem.net/ water.
 The report is also available by calling the Water Quality Hotline at 503-588-6323, or by emailing a request to water@cityofsalem.net.